Rockdale, Illinois: Emergency service

 The village's fire suppression services are operated by the Rockdale Fire Protection district.
 EMS is provided by Daley's Ambulance, and law enforcement by Rockdale Police.

 Transportation

 Pace provides bus service on Route 505 connecting Rockdale to downtown Joliet and other destinations.

 Rockdale is served by the former Rock Island Main Line.

 Education

 It is mostly in the Rockdale School District 84, with a small portion in the Joliet Public School District 86.
 All of it is in the Joliet Township High School District 204.

+All areas zoned for residential use are zoned to Joliet Central High School.